Kingdoms of Amalur: Reckoning: Development

 Reckoning began as a game prototype created by Rise of Nations developer Big Huge Games in 2007, alternately known under the codenames "Crucible" and "Ascension".
-It was a mutliplatform release for PlayStation 3 (PS3), Xbox 360 (360) and Windows.
-Mark Nelson acted as creative director, whose previous work included Titan Quest and entries in the The Elder Scrolls series.
-In different interviews, the game's design was attributed to Nelson, veteran game designer Ken Rolston, and later lead designer Ian Frazier.
+It was a mutli-platform release for PlayStation 3 (PS3), Xbox 360 (360) and Windows.
+Mark Nelson acted as creative director, whose previous work included Titan Quest and entries in The Elder Scrolls series.
+The gameplay design has been attributed to Nelson, veteran game designer Ken Rolston, and later lead designer Ian Frazier.
 Rolston was later described as "executive design director" for the game.
 During its prototyping phase, Nelson and Rolston wanted to blend different game genres, with RPG mechanics and real-time strategy elements and the large-scale battles of Dynasty Warriors.
 Realising they could not get those systems to work together, they focused on the RPG elements.
 The game's ambition coupled with financial troubles almost led to original publisher THQ shutting down the studio, before Big Huge Games were sold on to 38 Studios who took over as publisher and project manager.

-Founded in 2006 as Green Monster Games, 38 Studios had been created by Curt Schilling, a former baseball pitcher and avid gamer.
+Founded in 2006 as Green Monster Games, 38 Studios had been created by Curt Schilling, a professional baseball player and avid gamer.
 Working with writer R. A. Salvatore and artist Todd McFarlane, Schilling had created the fantasy setting of Amalur for an MMORPG dubbed Project Copernicus.
 The prototype was reworked into a game using the Amalur universe, drawing its characters and events from the lore created for Project Copernicus, being developed under the codename "Mercury".
 38 Studios was co-publisher with Electronic Arts under the EA Partners program.
 A later report estimated the production budget at $30 million, with over $28 million being advanced by Electronic Arts to help with development.
 In a production postmortem, executive producer Mike Fridley noted that Electronic Arts offered a range of development support and provided much feedback during production.

 Production of the final version began in May 2009, with Frazier feeling the team were given greater creative freedom under their new employers.
 While the technical and gameplay elements were carried over intact from the prototype, all other elements were rebuilt from scratch to match the Amalur universe.
 Big Huge Games were given access to the game's lore and allowed to develop the game they wanted based on it while the Amalur creators including Salvatore and McFarlane held executive roles in story and art design.
 The game used the same engine created by Big Huge Games for Rise of Nations, though it needed extensive adjustments to fit both the game's mechanics and its multiplatform status.
 They also incorporated Havok to handle the game's physics.
+While he was a fan and part of the modding community, Frazier noted prior to release that the game's engine could not accommodate user-created mods.